Grading papers with Mister B. :

 Social context of America in the early 19th century photo

-Social context of America in the early 19th century
+The social context of America in the early 19th century

 Introduction

 They chose black slaves instead of Indians because of the trial of Valladolid, where people wondered if the Native was a man or simply an animal.
-It turned to be a theological problem: if the Native did not have a soul then he was an animal.
+It turned out to be a theological problem: if the Native did not have a soul then he was an animal.

 In the end, they declared that Natives had a soul and this “discovery” caused an economic shock: the Natives could not be employed anymore in plantations and ships started bringing in African slaves.